TanukiSharp/MHArmory/docs/beta_test_en.md

 ## Run Armory

-First, download the zip file of **Armory** at this address: [https://github.com/TanukiSharp/MHArmory/raw/master/Distributions/MHArmory_0.0.6.2.zip](https://github.com/TanukiSharp/MHArmory/raw/master/Distributions/MHArmory_0.0.6.2.zip)
+First, download the zip file of **Armory** at this address: [https://github.com/TanukiSharp/MHArmory/raw/master/Distributions/MHArmory_0.0.6.3.zip](https://github.com/TanukiSharp/MHArmory/raw/master/Distributions/MHArmory_0.0.6.3.zip)

 Extract the zip at a location where the application will have write access rights, for it to store your preferences.
 This is optional, but recommended.<br/>
 Avoid `Program Files` or such.

 From now on, you can execute `MHArmory.exe`.<br/>

+## When you update

+When you update to a newer version of **Armory**, you can copy the `config.json` file from the old version to the new.<br/>
+This file contains all your settings that you probably want to keep when you update.